icaros-usc/EvoStone2/README.md

 # EvoStone

-This project is contains the Hearthstone experiment of the paper *[Learning Emulation Models for Automated Hearthstone Deckbuilding]()*.
+This project is contains the Hearthstone experiment of the paper *Deep Surrogate Assisted MAP-Elites for Automated Hearthstone Deckbuilding*.
 The code base builds upon [EvoStone](https://github.com/tehqin/EvoStone), which contains Hearthstone experiments for the paper *[Covariance Matrix Adaptation for the Rapid Illumination of Behavior Space](https://arxiv.org/abs/1912.02400)*.
 The project contains distributed implementations of evolutionary algorithms EM-ME and all the correspoinding emulation models.

-This project is designed to be run on a High-Performance Computing (HPC) cluster and is divided into two subprojects `DeckEvaluator` (for running Hearthstone games and collecting data from those games) and `DeckSearch` (for running distributed versions of each evolutionary algorithm).
+This project is designed to be run on a High-Performance Computing (HPC) cluster and is (mainly) divided into two subprojects `DeckEvaluator` (for running Hearthstone games and collecting data from those games) and `DeckSearch` (for running distributed versions of each evolutionary algorithm).
 EvoStone is a unified .NET project and all subprojects can be compiled through a single command.

 ## Installation
 To install the project, you need to install the [.NET Core 3.1](https://dotnet.microsoft.com/download) developer toolkit for your system.
 You may also need the [NuGet](https://docs.microsoft.com/en-us/nuget/install-nuget-client-tools) client tools for updating dependencies for the project.
 Included in this project is a `setup.py` script to make installation easier.
 Users can install Python 3 or follow the commands in the script for installation.